 The New Trier Multifaith Alliance, with its broad range of religious backgrounds, strives to serve by offering programs that address the interests and concerns of the suburban communities of Chicago’s North Shore.

-Presently the Alliance is comprised of twelve member faith-based communities, and meets five times throughout the year to explore ways to benefit our area spiritually and morally through programs and dialogue.
+Presently the Alliance is comprised of fifteen member faith-based communities, and meets five times throughout the year to explore ways to benefit our area spiritually and morally through programs and dialogue.
 The Alliance welcomes other faith-based organizations to join us.

 How Can You Participate